JoeyyScott/general-gielinor-game/README.md

 My family and friends who have helped me test various different versions of the quiz throughout the development process and proof reading my questions/answers along with my README.md/TESTING.md files.

-On a final note, I have enjoyed working on this project and am excited for the next stage ahead of me in this [Full Stack Web Development course](https://codeinstitute.net/full-stack-software-development-diploma/).
+On a final note, I have enjoyed working on this project as it has taught me many new areas of coding along the way of which I am thankful for.
+I enjoyed this project more than Milestone 1 as it pushed me to learn and compile an interactive web application.
+I am thoroughly excited for the next stage ahead of me in this [Full Stack Web Development course](https://codeinstitute.net/full-stack-software-development-diploma/).

 #### [Back to top](#contents)